williamhaarhoff/archetype/docs/how_it_works.md

 # How Archetype Works:

-This document is meant to clearly show the principles on which archetype works without you having to decipher the macro heavy archetype.h file.
-The intention is to show how the principles have been combined, and provide a rationale for why I have implemented archetype this way.
+Because Archetype is a macro library, it can be difficult to understand how the macros expand, the intent, and the overall architecture.
+This document reflects the thought process, concerns, principles, used in creating archetype.
+Without delving into any macro expansion / macro techniques.
+This document is a mix between tutorial and explanation around the development of Archetype.

 Underneath the hood `Archetype` uses manual vtables to acheive type erasure and run time polymorphism.
 This is not dissimilar from how virtual functions in traditional inheritance work.
 Vtables and surrounding infrastructure require a lot of boiler plate.
-The point of `Archetype` is to automate manual `vtable` generation, in a modular/composable way.
+The point of `Archetype` is to automate manual `vtable` generation, in a modular/composable way, while providing a simple user facing interface.

 ### The basic vtable
 A `vtable` is a structure containing free function pointers (non member function pointers).
-For example, this is a `vtable` structure containing function pointers for `func_a` and `func_b`.
+For example, this is a `vtable` structure containing function pointers for `func_a` and `func_b` as member variables.

 ```cpp
 struct vtable